Nagzira: Significance

-The Nagzira wildlife sanctuary is a miraculously preserved "green oasis" in the easternmost part of the Maharashtra State and has a great importance from bio-diversity conservation point of view.
-This sanctuary is locked in the arms of nature and adorned with picturesque landscapes, luxuriant vegetation and serves as living outdoor museum to explore and appreciate nature.
-This wildlife sanctuary is indeed nature’s priceless asset and beckons one and all to enjoy its picturesque landscape, its scenic beauty, its pure and fresh air.
-It is really a boon to us and hence we must realise the real worth of this marvelous treasure house of nature and must protect it as a part of our national heritage.
-It has got immense potentials from bio-diversity conservation point of view and its values are discussed below.
+The Nagzira wildlife sanctuary is a well-preserved "green oasis" in the easternmost part of the Maharashtra State and has a significant level of biodiversity The sanctuary is surrounded by plants and serves as a living outdoor museum to explore nature.

 Ecological or environmental values

 It is an important conservation unit in Central India in general and Vidarbha in particular.
-It acts a "Green-lung" for the adjoining human settlements and helps in maintaining the environmental balance.
+It provides air purification for the adjoining human settlements and helps in maintaining environmental balance.

 Wildlife

-It is home of many endangered species.
+Nagzira National Park is the home of many endangered species.
 The vertebrate fauna includes, besides a number of fishes, about 34 species of mammals, about 166 species of birds including migratory land and water birds, about 36 species of reptiles and about 4 species of amphibia.
-This sanctuary is notable for its wealth of birds and is indeed a bird watcher’s paradise.
-The zoological values of this sanctuary are briefly given below.
+This sanctuary is notable for its wealth of birds and is indeed a bird watcher's paradise.

 Invertebrates

 This sanctuary is the abode of, besides innumerable other insect species, about 49 butterfly species belonging to 9 families; the most prominent include the common rose, common Mormon, lime butterfly, common sailor, common Indian crow and black rajah.